 Brønnøysund is our next port of call.
-Join the local guides for a town walk to learn more about this attractive coastal community whose life revolves around the harbor for trade and fishing.
+Join a town walk to learn more about this attractive coastal community whose life revolves around the harbor for trade and fishing.

 One of Norway’s most famous landmarks is located close to Brønnøysund.
 The mountain Torghatten, with a distinctive hole right the middle, is said to be the Brønnøy troll king’s hat.
 It plays a key role in the Nordland region’s fairy tales, where it is said that trolls caught out at sunrise are turned to stone and thus became the mountains along this stretch of coastline.